hyphal-domenico/sawin-lab-website/index.md

 # Welcome to the Sawin Lab!

-We are interested in cell polarity, and stress.
-We mainly use the yeast _Schizosaccharomyces pombe_ as a model organism.
+We are interested in cell polarity and stress.
+We mainly use the yeast _Schizosaccharomyces pombe_ as a model organism and apply a variety of techinques including genetics, microscopy, and proteomics.

 {%
   include link.html